KyleSmith0905/KyleSmith0905/README.md

 ## About Me
 Hello, I'm Kyle Smith.

 I am a frontend, backend, and mobile engineer working at Sparrow Design.
-When I am seeking entertainment, I spend time with my family playing various games, such as Sea Of Thieves.
+When I am seeking entertainment, I spend time with my family playing various cooperative games.
 Occasionally I code as a hobby, I love developing tools that help people such as Estimtest.

 ## Independently Developed Websites/Webapps
 <table>